X-DIABLO-X/AUTHENTEX/README.md

 # 🌟 Google Fake Review Analyser - Chrome Extension

-The **Google Fake Review Analyser** is a powerful Chrome extension designed to help users identify fake, suspicious, or unreliable reviews on Google. 🚀 Leveraging advanced NLP models and a user-friendly interface, the extension evaluates the credibility of reviews using multiple parameters like grammar, content length, and sentiment analysis, providing users with actionable insights to make informed decisions.
+The **Google Fake Review Analyser** is a powerful Chrome extension designed to help users identify fake, suspicious, or unreliable reviews on Google. 🚀 Leveraging advanced NLP models and a user-friendly interface, the extension evaluates the credibility of reviews using multiple parameters like grammar, content analysis, content length, and sentiment analysis, providing users with actionable insights to make informed decisions.

 ---